CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b4-Python-Ex3.md

     (pythonenv) $
     ```

-    As you can seen here, this virtual environment is still "vanilla" with no additional Python packages installed.
+    As you can see here, this virtual environment is still "vanilla" with no additional Python packages installed.

 Let's install some useful network programmability Python packages.